-This course provides an in-depth discussion and analysis of theory and techniques for preparing corporate financial statements.
-It covers an expanse of accounting principles and practices with emphasis on integrated applications and systems.
-(3 credits)
+This course provides an in-depth discussion of theory and techniques for preparing financial statements.
+It covers an expanse of accounting standards including time, value of money, inventory valuation, and current, non-current, and intangible assests.
+There is special emphasis on GAAP and the accounting framework related to the topics being covered.
+(3 credits) Prerequisite: ACC 302